nmaupu/jamma-streamer/README.md

 # BOM (Bill Of Materials) generation

-To generate the BOM, use process describe in [electronics](https://github.com/nmaupu/electronics) repository !
+To generate the BOM, use process described in [electronics](https://github.com/nmaupu/electronics) repository !

 # RTC